Rural Homes

 Identifying Your Coverage Gaps

-Before your next renewal, specifically ask about flood coverage exclusions, outbuilding value caps not just the dwelling limit, escape of water adequacy and trace-and-access limits, unoccupancy clause trigger periods, agricultural building exclusions, non-standard construction treatment, land maintenance liabilities beyond the curtilage, and security requirements for valid claims.
+Before your next renewal, ask specifically about: flood coverage exclusions, outbuilding value caps (not just the dwelling limit), escape of water adequacy and trace-and-access limits, unoccupancy clause trigger periods, agricultural building exclusions, non-standard construction treatment, land maintenance liabilities beyond the curtilage, and security requirements for valid claims.

 Valuation Accuracy

-76% of UK buildings are underinsured, with affected properties covered for only 63-67% of true rebuild cost.
+76% of UK buildings are underinsured, covered for only 63-67% of true rebuild cost.
 Since January 2022, construction costs have surged 25-35%.
-Aligning sums insured would require 68-82% increases from 2022 levels.
+Getting sums insured right would require 68-82% increases from 2022 levels.

 Risk Management